-Pokken looks great, and the the Pokemon sound great, but where Pokken fails aesthetically is its voice-acting.
+Pokkén looks great, and the Pokémon sound great, but where Pokkén fails aesthetically is its voice-acting.
 The game's main source of voice work is Nia, your adviser.
 She serves as your guide, and during story moments she's also the character surrogate, since you play a very silent protagonist.
-The problem here isn't necessarily Nia's frequent advice during battle, sicne you can set her to a lower setting, or turn her advice off altogether.
+The problem here isn't necessarily Nia's frequent advice during battle, since you can set her to a lower setting, or turn her advice off altogether.
 The problem is the voice acting itself.
-Nia's inflections and line-reading is extremely stilted and wooden most of the time, and the obtusely written dialogue doesn't help.
-It's mostly inoffensive, but in the extensive single player campaign, it gets annoying pretty quickly.
+Nia's inflections and line-reading are extremely stilted and wooden most of the time, and the obtusely written dialogue doesn't help.
+It's mostly inoffensive, but in the extensive single-player campaign, it gets annoying pretty quickly.
 Nia aside, the voice acting from other characters is also very hit or miss.
 There's some absolutely awful voice work from Travis, the first boss trainer you face in the story mode.
 His lines are all either slurred or rushed and it sounds terrible.
 Aside from that however the rest of the cast does a serviceable job and it doesn't hurt the game in the end.

 A New Type of Fighter

 In this regard, you never feel like you're losing because your character is at a disadvantage.
 You always have an option against whatever your opponent brings.
-You'll have to be quick with your timing though, since fights last anywhere from 3-5 minutes on average.
+You'll have to be quick with your timing, though, since fights last anywhere from three to five minutes, on average.